vdhan/an-expansion/description.md

 **Rebalance skills, heroes, creatures, etc.**

 ## Miscellaneous changes
-- Heroes can learn up to 12 skills
 - Heroes have double movement
 - Long Live Peasant
 - Improve war machine
 - Modern font
-- Increase scouting range of heroes, towns
 - Some neutral creatures can mix with other factions without reduce morale (Peasant, Rogue, Enchanter, Sharpshooter)

 ## Some neutral creatures can be upgraded